96% of our students receive aid

 Just by filling out the admissions application you’ll be considered for:

-- Merit scholarships based on GPA, SAT/ACT, community/school involvement;
+- Merit scholarships (available all 4 years) based on GPA, SAT/ACT, community/school involvement;

 You must meet the following federal qualifications to be considered for financial aid:

 - U.S. citizenship or eligible non-citizen status

 - enrollment or acceptance for enrollment in a degree program at an eligible institution

 - no default on a federal student loan or refund required to a federal grant program